 Less Than Truckload, Full Truckload and Partial Truckload: What’s the Difference?

 As we mentioned, less than truckload or (LTL) shipping is one of the most popular methods of freight shipping and for good reason as it’s usually the most economical.
 Typically, LTL shipping is recommended for shipments weighing between 150 to 15,000 pounds, which is too large for a parcel carrier but not large enough to require the use of the truck’s full trailer.
 When shipping LTL, your freight will share space on the truck with another shippers’ freight.

 Another popular shipping mode is full truckload.
 Generally in full truckload (TL) shipping, your cargo requires the use of the entire truck trailer, weighs 15,000 pounds or more, or you have a lot of pallets to ship at once.

-Less than Truckload (LTL) shipping is the most popular method of freight shipping, with Full Truckload receiving the next highest usage.
-Many shippers don’t know that there is another freight-shipping method available — Partial Truckload — that fits perfectly between LTL and Full Truckload.
-In some cases, an LTL shipper can save time and money by shipping Partial Truckload.
+Many shippers don’t know there is another freight shipping method available called partial truckload (PTL) that fits perfectly between LTL and full truckload.
+In some cases, an LTL shipper may be able to save time and money by shipping partial truckload.

-Carriers also pick up Partial Truckload shipments when the overall shipping market is slow.
-Obviously, that is not the case today.
+Carriers may also pick up partial truckload shipments when the overall shipping market is slow to fulfill their capacity.